 Income tax liability can be a difficult issue in a foreign country, especially in the Netherlands where tax law is often a complicated affair.
-However, Dutch law also offers interesting benefits to expats in certain situations.
+However, Dutch law may also offer interesting benefits to expats in certain situations.
 The most significant advantage available to expats in the Netherlands is the 30 percent tax ruling.
 If you or your employees qualify for the 30 percent tax ruling in the Netherlands, this can lead to a substantial reduction in taxable income.
-At Payroll Works’ Dutch Umbrella Company, our dedicated payroll experts have a great deal of experience dealing with the Netherlands’ 30 percent tax ruling.
-As a result, we can assist you in applying for tax exemptions and advise you on all aspects of Dutch tax law.
+At WePayPeople’s Dutch Umbrella Company, our dedicated payroll experts have a great deal of experience in dealing with the Netherlands’ 30 percent tax ruling.
+We can therefore assist you in applying for tax exemptions and advise you on all aspects of Dutch tax law.

 Under Dutch law, a foreign employer is allowed to reimburse employees for any extraterritorial costs they incur while working in the Netherlands.
 This is, however, a very complicated administrative procedure that becomes even more complex as the number of your employees working in the Netherlands increases.
 The 30 percent tax ruling in the Netherlands allows employers and employees to deal with this in an easier way.
 By petitioning the tax office, the employer can invoke the Netherlands’ 30 percent tax ruling and pay out a tax-free cost allowance to their employees.
 By including this amount (roughly 30%) in the employee’s salary, the employee’s net salary is increased while costs remain the same for the employer.
 This is the very essence of the Netherlands’ 30 percent tax ruling.

 In order to benefit from the Dutch tax system, several conditions must met.